College of Engineering

 Students in UTA’s College of Engineering are making an impact in all areas of life as they perform research with award-winning faculty in state-of-the-art facilities, apply their knowledge to hands-on senior projects and internships, and start businesses to bring their ideas to market.
 The education they receive at UTA will allow them to face important issues, solve problems and develop new technology to improve the world around us.

 For more than 60 years, the College has helped set the standard for educational excellence in North Texas.
-With more than 9,500 students and more than 38,000 alumni, it is the fourth-largest engineering school in the state.
-The College offers students one of the most comprehensive programs in the nation, with 12 baccalaureate, 14 master’s, and nine doctoral programs.
+With nearly 10,000 students and more than 38,000 alumni, it is the fourth-largest engineering school in the state.
+The College offers students one of the most comprehensive programs in the nation, with 12 baccalaureate, 13 master’s, and nine doctoral programs.
 We are proud of our diversity.
-Our students come from 65 countries, our Hispanic population reflects UTA’s status as a Hispanic-serving institution, and our population of female students and faculty continues to grow.
-The College of Engineering offers students one of the most comprehensive programs in the nation, with 11 baccalaureate, 13 master’s, and nine doctoral programs.
-We are proud of our diversity.
-Our students come from 73 countries, our Hispanic population reflects UTA’s status as a Hispanic-serving institution, and our population of female students and faculty continues to grow.
-We are tackling important issues and developing technology for the future as a Carnegie Foundation “Research-1: highest research activity” institution research university and recently became just the fourth institution in the state to achieve designation as a Texas Tier One university, a significant milestone of excellence in academics and research that brings with it access to the state’s National Research University Fund.
-These designations have led to engineering faculty research expenditures of more than $47 million per year in key areas such as healthcare, security, energy, and the environment, with funding from agencies such as the National Science Foundation, National Institutes of Health, the U.S. Departments of Defense and Energy, NASA, and the American Heart Association, among others.
-Thousands of our alumni work in industry in the Dallas-Fort Worth Metroplex, and our influence is felt in dozens of Fortune 500 companies across the United States.
+Our students come from 66 countries, our Hispanic population reflects UTA’s status as a Hispanic-serving institution, and our population of female students and faculty continues to grow.
+We are tackling important issues and developing technology for the future as a Carnegie Foundation “Research-1: very high research activity” university.
+UTA became just the fourth institution in the state to achieve designation as a Texas Tier One university, a significant milestone of excellence in academics and research that brings with it access to the state’s National Research University Fund.
+These designations have led to engineering faculty research expenditures of more than $64 million per year in key areas such as healthcare, security, energy, and the environment, with funding from agencies such as the National Science Foundation, National Institutes of Health, the U.S. Departments of Defense and Energy, NASA, and the American Heart Association, among others.
+Thousands of our alumni work in industry in the Dallas-Arlington-Fort Worth Metroplex, and our influence is felt in dozens of Fortune 500 companies across the United States.
 We are an integral member of our community and we are making an impact on the daily lives of millions of people around the world.

 undergraduate education

-Baccalaureate degree programs are offered in aerospace engineering, architectural engineering, bioengineering, civil engineering, computer engineering, computer science, construction management, electrical engineering, industrial engineering, mechanical engineering, and software engineering.
-The programs in aerospace engineering, architectural engineering, civil engineering, computer engineering, electrical engineering, industrial engineering, mechanical engineering, resource and energy engineering, and software engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
+Baccalaureate degree programs are offered in aerospace engineering, architectural engineering, bioengineering, civil engineering, computer engineering, computer science, construction management, electrical engineering, industrial engineering, mechanical engineering, resource and energy engineering, and software engineering.
+The programs in aerospace engineering, architectural engineering, civil engineering, computer engineering, electrical engineering, industrial engineering, mechanical engineering, and software engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
 The program in computer science is accredited by the Computing Accreditation Commission (CAC) of ABET.
 The program in Construction Management is accredited by the Applied and Natural Science Accreditation Commission (ANSAC) of ABET.
+The Resource and Energy Engineering program will seek accreditation by the Engineering Accreditation Commission (EAC) of ABET as soon as it is eligible to do so.
 Graduate degrees are offered in each of these disciplines and in another area of specialization: materials science and engineering.
 All of the graduate programs offer master's and doctoral degrees except construction management, engineering management, and software engineering, which offer only master's degrees.
-There are several engineering “Fast Track” programs where outstanding seniors may begin taking graduate classes for credit while still in their undergraduate course of study.
+There are engineering “Fast Track” programs where outstanding seniors may begin taking graduate classes for credit while still in their undergraduate course of study.
 More details on “Fast Track” programs are provided in a later section.

 Preparation in High School for Admission to the College of Engineering